Fred Meyer: 1960s–1970s: first acquisitions and founder's death

 In the 1960s, Fred Meyer entered the Seattle market by acquiring Seattle-based Marketime Drugs.
 Fred Meyer also acquired a Spokane-based grocery wholesaler, The Roundup Company.
 Roundup owned no stores in Spokane but owned Kalispell, Montana-based B&B stores in northwest Montana and Consumer Warehouse Foods in Soap Lake, Washington.

-By March 1968, Fred Meyer, Inc., was operating in four states Oregon, Washington, Idaho, and Montana and had 48 retail stores.
-Later in 1968, the first full-fledged Fred Meyer in the Seattle area opened, in Lynnwood, Washington.
-It was the largest Fred Meyer for about a decade.
+By March 1968, Fred Meyer, Inc., was operating in four states—Oregon, Washington, Idaho, and Montana—and had 48 retail stores.

 In 1973, Fred Meyer acquired all five Oregon stores of the Valu-Mart discount chain (formerly known as Villa-Mart in Oregon) from its parent company, Seattle-based Weisfield's, Inc. The following year, Weisfield's leased its remaining stores (renamed "Leslie's"), in 1975.
 According to an article published in the business section of The Seattle Times on August 10, 1975, Fred Meyer signed long-term leases with most of the 21 Weisfield's-owned stores (Tacoma and Everett locations were not acquired).
 Some of the properties may have been purchased by Fred Meyer at the time in the Oregon market but Weisfield's maintained existing leases on properties in the Seattle/Tacoma market since leases for the grocery sections (leased to Associated Grocers in 1973) and other smaller businesses within the stores were kept.
 Kroger acquired these properties from Weisfield during the 1990s and 2000s.
 Some of these properties such as the Greenwood and Midway locations were demolished to rebuild the locations.
 In 1975, Fred Meyer opened its first stores in Alaska as a result of acquiring Leslie's/Valu-Mart and changed the Leslie's/Valu-Mart stores to the Fred Meyer banner.
 As Fred Meyer became better known in the Seattle area, the Marketime Drug chain became known as Fred Meyer-Marketime.
 While Fred Meyer was building new stores in Washington state some smaller discount stores in the state would lease a portion of their stores to Fred Meyer as well such as The Hi-Ho Shopping Center in Puyallup and the Yard Birds Shopping Center in Centralia.

-In January 1976, as part of a pressure campaign to support the eight-lane design of I-205, businessman Fred G. Meyer announced plans to build a Fred Meyer store and motel in the Gateway area.
+In January 1976, as part of a pressure campaign to support the eight-lane design of I-205, Fred G. Meyer announced plans to build a Fred Meyer store and motel in the Gateway area.

 In 1977, Marketime was renamed Fred Meyer.
 In the mid-1980s, the northwest Montana B&B stores also acquired the Fred Meyer name.

 On September 2, 1978, Fred G. Meyer died at the age of 92.
-Until his death, Mr. Meyer continued to play an active role in the day-to-day operation of his company.
+Until his death, Meyer continued to play an active role in the day-to-day operation of his company.
 Also in 1978, Fortune placed Fred Meyer as the 45th largest retail company by sales.
 The chain had over $1 billion in sales in 1979.